 See the DIY Guide and read the full story after the break.

-I make props and costumes for the Youtube group mikeNgary.
-As soon as I heard they were thinking about doing a short Metroid fan film, I had to be part of it – this was finally my chance to create that helmet I didn’t finish back in 2007.
+Besides turning NES systems into pieces of art, I occasionally create video game themed props and costumes/cosplay.
+As soon as I heard that a few friends of mine were thinking about doing a short Metroid fan film, I had to be part of it – this was finally my chance to create that helmet I didn’t finish back in 2007.

 Luckily for us, we found a local female artist, Kelly Johnson, who was a Metroid fan and had created a Power Suit costume (sans helmet) for Halloween a few years ago.
 So, we decided by combining her pre-existing costume with my helmet and upgrades/modifications, we’d be ready to roll.

-The following information is a guide to create a battle damaged/worn looking Metroid helmet.
+The following information is a guide to create a battle damaged/worn looking Metroid Power Suit helmet.
 There are many different artist’s representations of what the helmet actually looks like, so you can feel free to customize any steps along the way.
 This procedure worked well for me with the materials and budget I had, but something else might work better for you.
+Keep in mind, I created this LONG before 3D printers and pepakura were mainstream.

 Be creative and have fun!